SjorsVanGelderen/AlgorithmsAssignment/README.md

 So far, I've only been able to test this on Ubuntu 16.10.
 I will be able to test it on MacOS later when my new system arrives :').

+I've also been informed that a student made a MacOS port that might work for you.
+The repository for that can be found [here](https://github.com/remcovisser/Dev020201)

 # Instructions Ubuntu
 To use this, please do the following:
 ```